ksemaev/parity/README.md

 Since this is a template to get started all services are exposing their ports to allow for easy troubleshooting and understanding of how the stack works.

-For production usage consider installing containers at Kubernetes or at least Swarm
+For production usage consider installing containers at Kubernetes or at least Swarm.